zachowdhury/js-lectures/interview-fizbuzz-question.md

 # js-lectures
->js-lectrues are some of the points that I tend to
+> js-lectrues are some key points on javascript
->
+> these keypoints is just for my rememberance
+> I think sharing these might help some one else also.